All news

 Jupiler Pro League

-Wednesday evening marks the final Match Day of the first round of the Champions' Play-Offs.
-A duel between the only two teams that so far remained unbeaten these Play-Offs, both Club and Genk claiming a solid 10/12 so far.
+Wednesday evening marks the final matchday of the first round of the Champions' Play-Offs.
+A duel between the only two teams that so far remained unbeaten in the final competition, as both Club and Genk grabbed a handsome 10/12 so far.

-This season, Club picked up 4 out of a possible 6 against Genk.
-In September, the home game ended in a 1-1 after Vanaken erased El Khannouss' opening goal.
+This season, Club picked up 4/6 against Genk.
+In September, the catch-up match at home ended 1-1 after Vanaken erased El Khannouss' opening goal.
 Early last month, Club recorded its biggest ever away win against Genk by winning 0-3 after goals from Vetlesen, Odoi and Skov Olsen.
 Skov Olsen, like Mignolet and Nielsen, is not yet match-fit.

-Igor Thiago is still the club's top striker with sixteen goals, Maxime De Cuyper added an assist against Union and now counts eight decisive passes in the league.
-The game will see the two Champions' Play-Offs top strikers also go head-to-head.
-On the Bruges side, Onyedika has made his way to the nets three times so far, while Tolu did the same for Genk.
-Nordin Jackers (who might play the team where he received his education) and Brandon Mechele did not miss a minute for Club in this edition of the Play-Offs.
+Igor Thiago is still the club's top shooter with 16 roses, Maxime De Cuyper added an assist against Union and now counts eight decisive passes in the league.
+The two top shooters also face each other tonight in the Champions' Play-Offs.
+On the Bruges side, Onyedika was already able to score three times, on the other side Tolu did so.
+Nordin Jackers (who might play tonight against the team where he received his education) and Brandon Mechele did not miss a minute for Club in this edition of the Play-Offs.

 <p>Raphael Onyedika will be back after suspension against Genk.
 He already scored three goals in the Champions' Play-Offs. </p>